 - DKIM (DomainKeys Identified Mail)

-SalesLoft will scan for the Custom Tracking Domain, SPF Record, and DMARC record based off your team's email domain.
+Each time you view the Email Deliverability Checklist, SalesLoft scans for the Custom Tracking Domain, SPF Record, and DMARC record based off your team's email domain.
+The DKIM record requires action from an admin to verify the record.

 You can determine the state of your email deliverability health based on the status icons that appear next to each checklist item.
 The status options include: